SAP-archive/teched2020-DEV161/exercises/ex10/README.md

 4. Go back to SAP Business Application Studio and replace the content of the `i18n.properties` file with the content of the `i18n.properties` file from GitHub.
 Press [CTRL] + [A] to select the file's content in SAP Business Application Studio, press [DELETE], and then press [CTRL] + [V] to paste the content of the file from the clipboard.

+## Exercise 10.2 - Update the Project's Git Repository

-2. Open the *Source Control: Git* view.
+1. Open the *Source Control: Git* view.
     <br><br>![Git](./images/bas_git.png)<br><br>

-3. Stage the changed file.
+2. Stage the changed file.
     <br><br>![Stage File](./images/bas_add_file_commit.png)<br><br>

-4. Specify your commit message.
+3. Specify your commit message.
     <br><br>![Changed File](./images/bas_commit_message.png)<br><br>

-5. Commit the change.
+4. Commit the change.
     <br><br>![Changed File](./images/bas_commit.png)<br><br>

-6. Push the changes to GitHub.
+5. Push the changes to GitHub.
 This push event automatically triggers SAP Cloud Platform Continuous Integration and Delivery.
     <br><br>![Push Changes](./images/git_push_bas.png)<br><br>

 ## Summary